Trust Fund Employee Benefits

 - Dependent Care FSA maximum allotment is $5,000 ($2,500 if married and filing a separate income tax return) annually, with a minimum annual allotment of $250.

 A new election must be made each plan year during open enrollment, as elections do not carry over from one year to the next.

 To be eligible, you must be a Trust Fund employee and have an official tour of duty of at least 40 hours per pay period and be serving on an indefinite appointment or a temporary appointment of at least 90 days.
 Intermittent employees and part-time employees working less than 40 hours per pay period are not eligible to participate.

-Eligible new employees may enroll in one or both of these options within 60 days of their date of employment by completing an enrollment form.
+Eligible new employees may enroll in one or both of these options within 60 days of their date of employment by completing your enrollment online with Secova.